Snaacky/thewiki/docs/guides/htpc.md

 Logitech has discontinued all Harmony products and has stopped supporting the software.
 The software relies on a cloud service to function, and if this cloud service were to go down, you would be rendered unable to change your remote configuration.
 At the time of writing this guide, ALL Harmony products are still fully functional and have no shutdown date from Logitech
 !!!

+Pros:
+- Large community
+- Fairly cheap on the used market
+- Beginner friendly programming
+Cons:
+- No offical support
+- Reliant on online programming

 There are three applications for the Harmony system depending on what generation of remote you have.
 If you have the Harmony Hub, you need the Harmony app.
 The other remotes either use the MyHarmony or the Harmony 7.x software.
 You can see the full compatibility list [here](https://support.myharmony.com/en-us/download#legacy).

-If you are using a remote that relies on the Harmony 7.x software, you may need to alter the model number to something from the same time frame as the software.
-For example, the LG 42C2 is not in the Harmony 7.x database, but the codes for the LG 32LC7D are fully cross compatible.
-If you cannot find a cross compatible device, the Harmony is capable of "learning" IR codes from the original remote.
+==- FLIRC Skip 1S
+The FLIRC Skip 1S is a universal remote developed after the discontinuation of the Logitech Harmony.
+It was designed in such a way that in the event that FLIRC were to go out of business, the remotes will still be fully functional and programmable.

+Pros:
+- Fully offline operation
+- Relatively cheap brand new
+- IR learning
+Cons:
+- Programming software is very buggy
+- Not "Scene Smart" in the way that the Harmony is
+- Difficult to make custom bindings with FLIRC Reciever

+The [Skip 1S](https://flirc.tv/products/skip1s-remote-universal-remote-control?variant=43489094729960#spec2) product page has the downloads for the latest "stable" release, but the [forums](https://forum.flirc.tv/index.php?/forum/102-beta-feedback/) usually have the latest beta.
+The program has some profiles for use with the FLIRC Reciever and Kodi, however there is not any simple/obvious way to add a custom keybinding.
+The simplest way I found was to add a "fake" cable box, add it's bindings to my remote, then on the reciever software bind these "fake" codes to the keys I needed.
 ==-

 #### Recievers